atinafabebe1/TMS_WKU/README.md

 - And more.

 ## Installation
-To run this app locally, you need to have Node.js and MongoDB installed on your machine.
+To run this app locally, you need to have Node.js installed on your machine.
 Then follow these steps:

 - Clone this repository: git clone https://github.com/atinafabebe1/TMS_WKU.git
 - Navigate to the project folder: cd TMS_WkU